voteflux/flux-docs/docs/constitutions/aus-qld.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The party is required to hold Annual General Meetings (AGMs) once per financial year at a time of the Leadership’s choosing.
+The party is required to hold Annual General Meetings (AGMs) once per financial year at a time of the Leadership's choosing.
 These AGMs may be chaired by the secretary of the federal Flux Party or the secretary of Flux QLD.

-This rules around AGMs (except those above) are identical in an ongoing basis to the section titled “Annual General Meeting” in the federal Flux constitution.
+This rules around AGMs (except those above) are identical in an ongoing basis to the section titled "Annual General Meeting" in the federal Flux constitution.

 At the time of writing this was: